BloomTechBackend/bd-team-project-frying-pan/project_documents/design_document.md

 * Accepts a `DELETE` request to `/TestTemplates/::templateId`
 * Accepts a template ID to delete the corresponding template
   * Custom made terms associted with the test will also be deleted and returned
-* Returns the template ID, and title
-  * If custom made terms deleted, their romanization and symbol(s) are returned
+* Returns the deleted template (and deleted custom made terms if deleted).

 ## 6.3.5 Get Template By Username Date Endpoint
 * Accepts a `GET` request to `/TestTemplate/::username`